-There is no capability negotiation that is associated with this system.
-Any deviations from a specific version's implementation of these protocol specifications are documented in the respective protocol document.
-Capability negotiations between client and server implementations of these protocols are described in the System Versioning and Capability Negotiation sections in their respective technical documents (TDs).
-See [MS-WUSP] section 1.7 and [MS-WSUSSS] section 1.7 for more details.
+No capability negotiation is associated with this system.
+Any deviations from the implementation of a specific version of these protocol specifications are documented in the respective protocol document.
+Capability negotiations between client and server implementations of these protocols are specified in the System Versioning and Capability Negotiation sections in their respective technical documents (TDs).
+For more detailed information, see [MS-WUSP] section 1.7 and [MS-WSUSSS] section 1.7.

-If the DSS or USS or client is not of a sufficiently high version to support the transfer of the data, then the client will ultimately not receive that data.
+If the DSS or USS or client is not of a sufficiently high version to support the transfer of the data, then the client ultimately does not receive that data.